Teacher Interview Questions About Technology

 What Technology Did You Use at Non-Classroom Jobs?

 Be able to discuss how you used computers and other technology in jobs that were not in education.
-You may have used tablets and mobile devices in paid or volunteer jobs.
+You may have used tablets and mobile devices in paid or volunteer work.
 Have examples of how you found them useful for performing the jobs or how you coached co-workers in using them.

 Provide Examples of Technology You Have Used